 Now you have something to keep your mind in check while your off the court.
 We’ll give you a couple of great titles to start on your anime journey.

-What’s the Difference Between Anime and Manga
+The Difference Between Anime and Manga

 Simply put, anime is animated and is to be watched.
 While manga is similar to western comic books, where the story is told through graphic novels with hand-drawn panels and chat bubbles.

-The Best Basketball Anime and Manga Series
+Best Basketball Anime and Manga Series

 My personal favorite, “Kuroko no Basuke” (Kuroko’s Basketball), a new age anime that seems to be on everyone’s list.
 For good reasons of course, besides an entertaining cast of characters and terrific animation, the series is backed by anime and manga-heavy hitters.